testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

-### ⚪️ 2.
-Specify a specific port only in production
+### ⚪️ 3.
+Specify a port in production, randomize in testing

-:white_check_mark:  **Do:**
+🏷&nbsp; **Tags:** `#intermediate`

-Let the web server randomize a port in testing to allow multiple processes and instances.
-Specifying a specific port in testing will prevent two testing processes from running at the same time.
-In production, specify a specific port in an environment variable and use it.
-In testing, specify no port.
+:white_check_mark: &nbsp; **Do:** Let the server randomize a port in testing to prevent port collisions.
+Otherwise, specifying a specific port will prevent two testing processes from running at the same time.
+Almost every network object (e.g. Node.js http server, TCP, Nest, etc) randmoizes a port by default when no specific port is specified

 <br/>

-👀  **Alternatives:**
-You may initialize one webserver in a dedicated processes, but then the tests and API under test won't be on the same process and many features like coverage and test doubles won't be feasible
+👀 &nbsp; **Alternatives:** Running a single process will slow down the tests ❌; Some parallelize the tests but instantiate a single web server, in this case the tests live in a different process and will lose many features like test doubles (see dedicated bullet above) ❌;

 <br/>